 What is flipped learning?

 Flipped learning is an educational approach where instruction or lectures occur in an individual learning space (such as at home) rather than in a group setting (like a classroom).
-In this method, students first learn the concepts independently, typically through online courses or recorded lectures.
+In this method, participants first learn the concepts independently, typically through online courses or recorded lectures.
 Since this learning content is accessible online, they can study from various locations, including the office, home, or even while commuting.
-Following this independent study, students practice and apply what they’ve learned in face-to-face sessions with their colleagues and instructors.
+Following this independent study, participants practice and apply what they’ve learned in face-to-face sessions with their colleagues and instructors.

 Now that you have a clearer understanding of flipped learning, let's discuss its advantages and disadvantages.